 How to deal with In-laws and maintain your inner balance?

 A bitter relationship with in laws affects the overall harmony and atmosphere of the house and family members.
 No matter how much we try to put our best foot forward they judge us, criticize us and show disrespect towards us which breaks our heart.
-The urge of getting accepted and loved takes a toll on us and we dwell into all the possibilities to make things work.
+The urge of getting accepted and loved takes a toll on us and we dwell on all the possibilities to make things work.

 But this hardly happens.
 If you are someone from inter-caste marriage you will be judged by your caste and family values, if you have bought less fortune you be cursed for your life, if you are not that skilled at household work then you are the worst daughter-in-law anyone could have, such ar ethe parameters.

-It is very easy to fall in the dark zone and end up being frustrated and pick up arguments and fights, but on the contrary, it will only affect our mental peace and physical health in the long run.
+It is very easy to fall into the dark zone and end up being frustrated and pick up arguments and fights, but on the contrary, it will only affect our mental peace and physical health in the long run.
 It becomes all the more difficult when you have to stay with your in laws who cause problems and face them daily.
 Staying with in laws is not a bad thing; After all, your in laws also become another family once you are married to their house.
 But if your new family members treat you with disgrace and insensitivity, then surely it will turn out into a most pungent experience of your life.

 |1.)
 Maintain Emotional Distance|